flybywiresim/aircraft/docs/a320-simvars.md

     - Bool
     - Indicates if the APU is inoperable

+- A32NX_APU_FLAP_OPEN_PERCENTAGE
+    - Percent
+    - Indicates the percentage the APU air intake flap is open

+- A32NX_APU_FLAP_ECAM_OPEN
+    - Bool
+    - Indicates if the APU air intake flap should be indicated as open on the APU ECAM

 - A32NX_FIRE_BUTTON_APU
     - Bool
     - Indicates if the APU fire button is released

  - A32NX_RMP_L_TOGGLE_SWITCH
     - Boolean
     - Whether the left radio management panel toggle switch is on or off.